swt30/thesis/chapters/03-models/03-models.md

 Others have already included volatile layers on top of interior structure models.^[@Rogers2010a] Adding more complete temperature dependence to the interior portion of these planetary models is a worthwhile future direction if we wish to treat them as water-rich.

-I included no atmospheric layers in these models.
+I have included no atmospheric layers in these models.
 Other studies have provided more complete treatments of atmospheric layers.
 For example, @Rogers2010a included a gas layer on top of an isothermal interior structure model in order to interpret the structure of the planet GJ 1214b.
 And @Valencia2013 used internal structure models coupled with an atmospheric layer, exploring the dependence of radii on various model parameters including equilibrium temperature and water content.
-Given that we set the surface pressure to between $10^5$ and $10^{10}\,$Pa ($1$ and $100\,000\,$bar), our models must therefore represent the layers interior to an atmosphere of some sort.
+Given that we set the surface pressure to between $10^5$ and $10^{10}\,$Pa ($1$ and $100\,000\,$bar), these models must therefore represent the layers interior to an atmosphere of some sort.
-In the next chapter, we consider how an atmosphere changes these models and ask: how can we link this to the heating of the planet?
+In the next chapter, I consider how an atmosphere changes these models and ask: how can we link this to the heating of the planet?